List on Bids44 →

 ServiceCostTradeoff

-Annual running cost estimate: ₹2,000-₹5,000 budget for wear-and-tear at this age, plus one major repair (like battery or screen) likely in years 3-4 of its life.
+Annual running cost estimate: Budget ₹2,000-₹4,000 annually for wear-and-tear like a battery replacement or minor repairs at this age, plus one major repair (like a screen) likely in years 3-4.

 Known Issues — Reported by Real Redmi Note 13 Pro+ Owners